iot-salzburg/gpu-jupyter/README.md

 ### Configuration of the Dockerfile-Generation

-The script `generate-Dockerfile.sh` generates a Dockerfile within the `.build/` directory.
-This implies that this Dockerfile is overwritten by each generation.
+To generate a Dockerfile for *GPU-Jupyter*, you can use the script `generate-Dockerfile.sh`.
+It generates a Dockerfile in the `.build/` directory, which is overwritten with each new generation and entries within this directory should not be modified manually.

-The Dockerfile-generation script `generate-Dockerfile.sh` has the following parameters (note that 2, 3 and 4 are exclusive):
+The script has the following parameters:

 * `-h|--help`: Show a help message.